Top 5 Text to Video AI Generator: A Definitive Guide

 Swap

 Best for replacing a main subject.
-If you want to swap a character with another person while keeping scene lighting and background intact, this mode works well.
+If you want to swap a character with another person while keeping the scene lighting and background intact, this mode works perfectly.

 Add